ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Here you can see ``rfc`` and ``class`` act as the name of the role, and then you can pass in a single argument.
 For the ``rfc`` role,
-it will generate a link to the online reference for RFC 1984 with a text of ``RFC 1984``.
+it generates a link to the online reference for RFC 1984 with a text of ``RFC 1984``.

 The ``class`` is where things get interesting.
-This acts as a reference to the class ``System.Security`` that is documented in your project, which will be a hyperlink in the HTML output, but also a working link in PDF and other outputs as well.
+This acts as a reference to the class ``System.Security`` that is documented in your project, which is a hyperlink in the HTML output, but also a working link in PDF and other outputs as well.

 Similarly,